projection-engine/projection-engine/README.md

   - Integrated with inspector
   - Single instance on engine, causing less memory being wasted by replicating same image texture on the GPU
   - Real time update for settings change
+  - glTF loader integrated with new texture format
 - Hierarchy improvements:
   - There will always be a locked entity (except when there is no entity present on level)
   - Quick access button to locked entity will appear on top-level parent, by clicking it the hierarchy will be open to highlight entity